Tongo Tongo ambush: Investigation

 On 26 October, Dunford announced that Army Major General Roger Cloutier would lead the investigation into the ambush.

 On 2 November, four senior Nigerien officials told ABC News that the operation was always a kill or capture mission, contradicting the statement made by Dunford on 23 October.
 On 8 November, the US Department of Defense said that the investigation would be completed in January 2018.
 On 5 December, people with knowledge of the operation told BuzzFeed that what happened in Niger "was the result of reckless behavior by US Special Forces".

 After a Twitter user published a series of posts claiming to have footage from the ambush, AFRICOM said on 24 January 2018, "We are reviewing the post and determining the veracity of the tweet and the assertions that there is an associated video".

 In November 2018, the US military sent letters of reprimand to four officers and two soldiers, most notably to Air Force Major General Marcus Hicks, who was in charge of special operations forces in Africa, and Captain Michael Perozeni.

 Medals

 Nine valor medals, including four Silver Stars, were awarded to members of ODA 3212 for their actions during the ambush.
 Staff Sgt.
 Dustin Wright and Sgt.
 La David Johnson were posthumously awarded the Silver Star while Staff Sgt.
 Bryan Black and Sgt.
 First Class Jeremiah Johnson posthumously received the Bronze Star with Valor.

 Six medals were awarded to Nigerien soldiers.
 Adjutant Chef Bagué Soumana and Soldier 2nd Class Abdoul Rachid Yarima were posthumously awarded, while four surviving soldiers received their awards in an October 2019 ceremony in Niamey.
+The decorations included one Army Commendation Medal with Valor and three Army Achievement Medals.

 Two Nigeriens received Bronze Stars with Valor for their actions during the ambush – one for a Nigerien who joined in a flanking maneuver against the ISGS militants and one for a Nigerien who exposed himself to stop friendly fire coming from a quick reaction force's heavy machine-gun.

-As of October 2022, Jeremiah John was awarded the Silver Star.
+As of October 2022, Jeremiah Johnson was awarded the Silver Star.